In Part 1, we covered two common methods for pricing your services: one if you’re a sole trader and another if you run a small partnership.

 That doesn’t mean the solution is to take that random price and double it.
 Spend a little time understanding your business’s costs to decide on a base hourly rate so you can set a price per hour that still reflects value.

 For some jobs, you may even want to set a specific fixed rate, especially if you know you can get them done in specific time frames.
-It’ll depend on the type of jobs you do.
+It’ll depend on the types of work you do.

 5. Set prices based on the value of each type of job.